Statistics And Decision Science Requirements

 The career trajectory of people with a Statistics And Decision Science degree appears to be focused around a few careers.
-The most common career that users with Statistics And Decision Science degrees have experience in is Statistician, followed by Actuary, Data Scientist, Biostatistician, Data Analyst, Operations Research Analyst, Investment Banker, Geneticist, Underwriter, and Business Analyst.
+The most common career that users with Statistics And Decision Science degrees have experience in is Statistician, followed by Actuary, Data Scientist, Biostatistician, Data Analyst, Operations Research Analyst, Geneticist, Investment Banker, Underwriter, and Risk Management Specialist.

 |Career||% of graduates||% of population||Multiple|

 |Operations Research Analyst||1.8%||0.0%||40.8×|

 Statistics And Decision Science graduates earn on average $k, putting them in the bottom percentile of earners with a degree.

 |25th (bottom earners)||-|